PX4/PX4-user_guide/en/flight_modes/orbit.md

 ![Orbit Mode - MC](../../assets/flying/orbit.jpg)

-*QGroundControl* (or other compatible GCS or MAVLink API) is *required* to enable the mode, and to set the centre position, initial radius and altitude of the orbit.
+*QGroundControl* (or other compatible GCS or MAVLink API) is *required* to enable the mode, and to set the center position, initial radius and altitude of the orbit.
 Once enabled the vehicle will fly as fast as possible to the closest point on the commanded circle trajectory and do a slow (1m/s) clockwise orbit on the planned circle, facing the center.
 Instructions on how to start an orbit can be found here: [FlyView > Orbit Location](https://docs.qgroundcontrol.com/en/FlyView/FlyView.html#orbit) (*QGroundControl* guide).